Conquer Corsica: A Beginner’s Guide to the GR20 (Route Info, Tips & What to Expect)

 Stage 9: Onda to Vizzavona

-Distance: 10.5 kilometers
+Distance: 10.5 km

-Elevation Loss/Gain: + 700 m / – 1200 m
+Elevation Gain/Loss: +700 m / –1200 m

-Average Time to Hike: 6 hours
+Average Time: 6 hours

 Making it to the ninth stage is no small feat.
 This halfway point pushes you even more with a large ascent and an even more dramatic drop in elevation.
 The first climb is up to Bocca Muratello where you’ll be thankful for the previous night’s rest.
-Immediately after the mountain pass, you drop into a pine forest and toward the village of Vizzavona.

-Vizzavona is a great spot to take care of just about anything and everything.
-You can grab a room in a hotel, stick to the campground, head out to eat, resupply, take a rest day, or even just pass on through.
 Many folks that are only hiking the north section of the GR20 will stop here and take the train out.
 Others who are just starting their journey off the southern route are taking the train in to get started on their journey.

 Stage 10: Vizzavona to Capanelle

-Distance: 16 kilometers
+Distance: 16 km

-Elevation Loss/Gain: + 1000 m / – 500 m
+Elevation Gain/Loss: +1000 m / –500 m

-Average Time to Hike: 5.25 hours
+Average Time: 5.25 hours

-Leaving Vizzavona is the official start to the southern half of the trail that can feel like an entirely different trail than in the north.
 This stage is longer, with a good amount of climbing to be done, but it feels more gradual and spread out than in the steep granite sections up north.

 Capanelle serves as a ski station during the winter months, so it has more built up accommodation options, which can be nice for anyone still wanting a better night of sleep.
 After a long and strenuous trek up north, this stage can feel like a huge weight has been lifted.